BNNorman/rpi-rgb-led-matrix-animator/README.md

 # rpi-rgb-led-matrix-animator

-##NOTE.
-This is a work in progress at the moment but mostly working.

 Python code to play animation sequences on an RGB LED matrix panel using the HZeller (https://github.com/hzeller/rpi-rgb-led-matrix) drivers on a Raspberry Pi (Model 3 used)

 Inspired by the amazing ALA library for the Arduino.

+## NOTE.
+This is a work in progress at the moment but mostly working.
+It runs on a Raspeberry Pi - albeit more slowly than it runs on my 2.4Ghz quad core DELL Inspiron.
+However, it does work at a reasonable pace.

 ## Currently supports:-